BitcoinDesign/Guide/guide/designing-products/lightning-service-providers.md

 Lightning services allow the lightning protocol to be flexible at a peer level while staying compliant with the protocol on a network level.
 Each service comes with unique trade-offs, which should be clearly communicated to users when used.
 Services should also be opt-out and only used when necessary.

-Below are some lightning services, the paint points they solve, their trade-offs and the applications that use them.
+Below are some lightning services, the pain points they solve, their trade-offs, and the applications that use them.

 ## Backup & recovery